 People's life is now bound to the Internet: friends, education, news, online shopping, entertainment - and more.
-This becomes a challenge for traditional business to turn to network users and start communicating.
+This becomes a challenge for traditional businesses to turn to network users and start communicating.
 For just to offer your products and services you need to engage people's attention.
 Where to start, you might ask.
-First thing to build trustworthy communications - set your goals and define marketing tasks.
+The first thing to build trustworthy communications - set your goals and define marketing tasks.

 Goals and tasks of digital bank marketing